wp-plugins/zigtrap/readme.txt

 = 0.3.4 =
 * Confirmed compatibility with WordPress 3.9
-= 0.3.3 =
+* Changed name of trap field to keep foiling those spambots = 0.3.3 =
 * Changed name of trap field to keep foiling those spambots
 * Updated donation link in readme